About the Rescue

 AkzoNobel is a proud charitable supporter of the OES Rescue & Welfare

-Our 13 page A4 calendar features our rescue dogs at play and rest all looking happy !
+Our 13 page calendar is better than ever. it opens to double A4 size but not double the price!
+Once again it features rescue dogs at play and rest all looking happy !

 Help and Advice